German School of Guayaquil: Charitable work

 The German School of Guayaquil has a charity tradition.
 The main program, run since the 1960s, is afternoon school for children from low-income families.
 Morning pupils of the 11th grade must complete a mandatory social work year at the afternoon school, called CAS Projects, which is mandatory according to the International Baccalaureate Organization, this project is graded and it represents a part of the final graduation grade.
 They usually work as Kindergarten teachers, sport, arts and computing teachers, or help the children with learning difficulties.
 Over 200 children attend the afternoon Kindergarten, elementary and high school.

 The school also supports a food program, where students research and teach about the benefits of soy.

-The third charitable program is run in cooperation with the University of Bielefeld and its aim is to help in the development of Daular, a town in the province Guayas.
+The third charitable program is run in cooperation with the Bielefeld University and its aim is to help in the development of Daular, a town in the province Guayas.
 Together, they organize social development programs such as a water plant, electricity, a fish pool and a conservatory for self-sustainability and the construction of a school.
 Pupils, students and villagers work together in order to achieve the year's goal.
 The project won in 2006/2007 an award from the United Nations for its unique international concept.